 Frequently Asked Questions (FAQs) About the Annual Filing Season Program

 This article covers the major aspects of the AFSP.
 Below we highlight some of the more common questions preparers ask about the AFSP IRS program.
-If you have a question, feel free to post your question in the FitSmallBusiness forum, and we’ll get back to you with an answer.

 How Do I Tell the IRS That I’m Applying for the AFSP?